-Loss and LAE increased \$4.9 million, or 6.1%, to \$85.8 million for the three months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily driven by reduced cessions of losses to reinsurers and commutations of certain reinsurance agreements which includes \$2.8 million expense related to an allowance for credit losses.
-This was partially offset by better loss experience for the three months ended September 30, 2023 compared to the same period ended in 2022.
+Loss and LAE increased \$4.9 million \$103.1 million, or 6.1% 162.9%, to \$95.8 million \$166.4 million for the three months ended September 30, 2023 March 31, 2024 compared to the same period in 2022, 2023.
+The increase was primarily driven by due to additional losses incurred on increased gross premiums earned volume and reduced cessions of losses to reinsurers and commutations of certain reinsurance agreements which includes \$2.8 million expense related to an allowance for credit losses.
+This was partially offset by better loss experience for the three months ended September 30, 2023 March 31, 2024 compared to the same period ended in 2022, 2023.

-Gross accident period loss ratios decreased to 68.0% for the three months ended September 30, 2023, from 79.3% for the same period in 2022.
+Gross accident period loss ratios decreased to 68.0% 61.2% for the three months ended September 30, 2023 March 31, 2024, from 79.3% 65.6% for the same period in 2022, 2023.
 The change in the ratios was mainly driven by growth in average premium per policy primarily attributable to rate actions.
-This was partially offset by higher loss costs as a result of increased severity per claim due to higher vehicle repair and medical costs.
-We experienced a 10% increase in severity per claim and claim frequency remained flat for the three months ended September 30, 2023 compared to the same period in 2022.
+This was partially offset by business tenure mix and higher loss costs as a result of increased severity per claim due to higher vehicle repair and medical costs.
+We experienced a 10% estimated an 11% increase in severity per claim and a 3% decrease in claim frequency remained flat for the three months ended September 30, 2023 March 31, 2024 compared to the same period in 2022, 2023.
 The claim severity and frequency estimates are based on bodily injury, collision, and property damage coverages, the claim frequency estimates are tenure mix adjusted.